 - Shipping Zones

-Normally this can take between 30 minutes to 2 hours depending on how many features, images, and so on are required for each product.
-So if your store has 20 products then it would take between 10 hours – 40 hours.
+Normally, this can take between 30 minutes to 2 hours, depending on how many features, images, and so on are required for each product.
+So if your store has 20 products, then it would take between 10 and 40 hours.

 Basic USPS Shipping Setup National Only

-Shipping can require many hours depending on the client’s requirements.
-For the estimate, we are sticking to the basics, which would be USPS basic setup.
+Shipping can require many hours, depending on the client’s requirements.
+We are sticking to the basics for the estimate, which would be the USPS basic setup.
 This requires us to configure the USPS plugin to accurately calculate your shipping based on the weight of your products.
-However, as mentioned above, there are many ways to set up your shipping and some take much longer.
+However, as mentioned above, there are many ways to set up your shipping; some take much longer.
 This method usually only takes about 2 hours to set up and test.

 Sales Tax Setup